zetatez/evolving/README.md

         Note: For different brokers, the display might be different.
 That is to say, the code might need to be slightly adjusted according to the different brokers.

-- A brief tutorial can be found at [wiki](https://github.com/zetatez/evolving/wiki).